 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

-- Uses the powerful Verizon network to deliver one of America’s largest networks, Wi-Fi hotspots and 5G service
+- Uses the Verizon wireless network, with access to Wi-Fi hotspots and 5G service

 - Frequent discounts on iPhones and mobile accessories